 Sclerotherapy treatments are typically recommended in the fall, winter and spring seasons.
 One of the most common side effects from sclerotherapy is hyper-pigmentation int the treated area, which may last a few weeks after treatment of a vein.
 This is why sclerotherapy treatment is best done in pants season.
 It is also recommended to wear compression stockings after treatment, which is not ideal in the hot summer sun.

 Are You a Candidate for Sclerotherapy?

-Before receiving a sclerotherapy treatment, it’s essential to meet with a board certified dermatologist to discuss if you’re a candidate for the treatment.
+Before receiving a sclerotherapy treatment, it’s essential to meet with a dermatology provider to discuss if you’re a candidate for the treatment.
 If you’re pregnant, you won’t be eligible to undergo a sclerotherapy treatment.
 If you have a history of blood clots, your provider will asses if you can have sclerotherapy.

-All sclerotherapy treatments take place in our dermatology offices and are performed by an experience healthcare provider.
+All sclerotherapy treatments take place in our dermatology offices and are performed by a dermatology provider.
 To find out if you’re a candidate for sclerotherapy or to book a consultation, call 1-844-DERM-DOC or click here to email us.